Mini-ghost/vorms/docs/api/use-form.md

 ### initialValues (Required)

-This is the form initial value and is used as the basis for `dirty` comparison.
+This is initial values of the form and will be used as the basis for the `dirty` comparison.

 - Type